py-pdf/pypdf/docs/dev/testing.md

 You may want to test a version from a PR which has not been released yet.
 The easiest way is to use pip and install a version from git:

-a) go the PR and identify the repo and branch.
+a) Go the PR and identify the repository and branch.

 Example from below : repo: __pubpub-zz__ / branch: __iss2200__ :
 ![PR Header example](PR_Header_example.png)